When should you see an ENT specialist for dizziness?

 This type of vertigo is caused by a dysfunctional fluid balance in the inner ear.
 It is accompanied by hearing loss and tinnitus, and sometimes nausea and vomiting.
 Symptoms usually last about two to three hours.

 Meniere’s disease is uncommon in Asia, where only an estimated 40 in 1,000,000 people (0.0004%) have the disease.

 There is no cure for Meniere’s disease, but medication can help control the symptoms.
 A diet low in salt, sugar and caffeine is also recommended for patients.

 See your GP first if you think you have Meniere’s disease, as it can cause permanent hearing loss if untreated.

 So, when should you see an ENT specialist for dizziness?
 To summarise, please see an ENT specialist if you experience:

 - Symptoms that affect your daily life

-This article has been fact checked by Dr Samuel Yeak, otorhinolaryngologist and ENT specialist at Amandela ENT Head And Neck Centre Singapore, Mount Elizabeth Novena Hospital.
+This article has been verified medically by Dr Samuel Yeak, otorhinolaryngologist and ENT specialist at Amandela ENT Head And Neck Centre Singapore, Mount Elizabeth Novena Hospital (Singapore).